Sustainability

 Protecting Biodiversity

 Erosion and runoff from hillside vineyards can deposit silt in streams, reducing the ability of salmon, native to the Pacific Northwest, to spawn and thrive.
 An independent Salmon-Safe program helps vineyards protect and restore salmon habitat by planting trees beside streams, growing cover crops that control run-off and applying natural methods to control weeds and pests.
-Vineyards that meet the program’s rigorous standards earn certification and are permitted to bear the Salmon-Safe label.
-Beginning with its 2009 vintage, Chateau Ste.
-Michelle added the Salmon Safe certification to its Cold Creek and Canoe Ridge Estate single-vineyard wine labels.
+All of Ste.
+Michelle estate vineyards in Washington are certified Salmon-Safe in tandem with the Sustainable WA certification and meet the program’s rigorous standards.

 Industry and Community Leadership